 Are you successful at work, but can’t seem to manage at home?
 Our expert explains why ADHD symptoms sometimes flare in the absence of structure, support, and stimulation.

 The answer is simple.
 The very things in the office that make management strategies work — adequate structure and support, stimulation and ADHD-friendly activities and environments — are typically missing at home.

 Most places provide built-in structure: a time to arrive, a break for lunch, a time to leave.
 Daytime meetings, memos, and routines provide the structure of a defined set of tasks.

 At home there is little or no external structure, and often little support.
 Many with ADHD report feeling ineffective at home — easily distracted from tasks that remain half-finished; fatigued after a day’s work in which lack of structure results in good intentions rarely fulfilled.
-Many women with ADHD who functioned well in the workplace feel much less effective at home raising children full time.
+Parents with ADHD who functioned well in the workplace feel much less effective at home raising children full time.